juanjin-dev/juanjin-dev.github.io/_posts/Learning Zephyr/2025-02-11-lz-000-before-starting-zephyr.md

 > Hey, I'm writing a post for the first time in here.
 If you see something wrong, give me feedback.

 > You may have different development environment.
-I'm using [Ubuntu 24.04](https://ubuntu.com/download/desktop), [Visual Studio Code](https://code.visualstudio.com) and [Zephyr 4.0](https://github.com/zephyrproject-rtos/zephyr/tree/v4.0-branch).
-In addition, I'll use [Blackpill F411CE](https://stm32-base.org/boards/STM32F411CEU6-WeAct-Black-Pill-V2.0.html) board for practice.
+I'm using [Ubuntu 24.04](https://ubuntu.com/download/desktop), [Visual Studio Code](https://code.visualstudio.com) and [Zephyr 4.1](https://github.com/zephyrproject-rtos/zephyr/tree/v4.1-branch).
+In addition, I'll use [Blackpill F411CE with 25MHz crystal, 8M external flash option](https://github.com/WeActStudio/WeActStudio.MiniSTM32F4x1/blob/master/README.md) for practice.

 ---